 Measurements: 16.5" across at the underarms, 15.5" across at the waist, 20" across the bottom.
 33" total length, 24" sleeve length, 5" sleeve width, 13.5" shoulder width.

 Dear Anonymous, you are certainly not alone and not doomed in the fashion world.
 This is a topic that I feel strongly about.
 Although I admittedly enjoy designer pieces, I feel they should never define one's style.
-I crazy admire women who mix and match and look fabulous using creativity (can I say Callandra?), versus those who plaster themselves with labels and have no personal style.
+I crazy admire women who mix and match and look fabulous using creativity, versus those who plaster themselves with labels and have no personal style.

 If you have financial constraints, I recommend making a list of wardrobe foundation pieces that suit your personal lifestyle (ie. for me that was a tailored sheath dress, a blazer, dark blue jeans, a warm coat, etc).
 Shop deliberately for these items, keeping an eye out for quality and fit.
 After you find winners, search online for sales & coupon codes or scour eBay to get the best deal.
 Accessories from places like Target, F21, and thrift stores (my personal fave) are a great way to style your outfits without breaking the bank.